611project/sixeleven/DESIGN-611.md

 The name is normally interpreted as a UTF-8 string composed of several slash-separated substrings.
 The first element is a application specifier.

 For DNS, the first element shall be "d" and there are exactly two elements.
-Mapping into the .bit domain is simply: d/xyz => xyz.bit .
+Mapping into the .611.to domain is simply: d/xyz => xyz.611.to .
 The value is interpreted as a zone specification.
-It is recommended that names stop serving 1000 blocks before expiration, as a signal to prevent a forgetful registrant from losing the domain immediately after it expires.
+It is recommended that names stop serving about 2000 blocks before expiration, as a signal to prevent a forgetful registrant from losing the domain immediately after it expires.

 For personal public name, the first element shall be "p" and there are exactly two elements.
 The value is interpreted as a json encoded hash.
 The "key" element of the cash contains PGP encoded keys.